brown9804/Cloud-DevOps-Overview/DevOps/README.md

 ### ITIL, ITSM, SDLC

-- **ITSM:** IT Service Management—delivering value through managed IT services.
+- **ITSM:** IT Service Management: delivering value through managed IT services.
 Azure integrates with ITSM tools for service desk automation and incident management.
 - **ITIL:** A framework for IT service delivery, including service strategy, design, transition, and operation.
 Azure Blueprints and Policy help enforce ITIL-aligned governance across cloud resources.
-- **SDLC:** Software Development Lifecycle—the process of planning, creating, testing, and deploying information systems.
+- **SDLC:** Software Development Lifecycle: the process of planning, creating, testing, and deploying information systems.

 ## CALMS